Lucilia cuprina: Forensic importance

 L. cuprina is often used as a helpful tool to aid medical and forensic professionals.
-Since it is one of the first flies to occupy a corpse upon its death, its lifecycle stage can helpdetermine time of death.
+Since it is one of the first flies to occupy a corpse upon its death, its lifecycle stage can help determine time of death.
 Once it lands on a corpse, it lays its eggs, which hatch into larvae, followed by its pupal and finally the adult stages.
 Forensic professionals may then form a post mortem interval by the life stage found on the corpse.
 L. cuprina, although it is a worldwide pest, is very climate specific - dryer climates.
 A forensic investigator may conclude that a corpse has been relocated from its original location if it is found in a moist climate with L. cuprina on it.

 The maggots of L. cuprina have been used by medical doctors for debridement therapy for patients who suffer from wounds that are healing slowly.
 The maggots cleanse the wound by eating the dead and infectious skin and preventing gangrene and further infection.